seunghyun1113/seunghyun1113.github.io/_pages/about.md

 *<u>Submitted</u>*

-- Predicting potential social issues by learning a context entity network
+- An approach to predicting potential social issues by learning a context entity network: A predictive analysis on the evolution of social issues
 - Mitigating uncertainty in machine learning-based technology valuation: A calibration approach

 *<u>International</u>*